 Edward Tufte is a statistician and artist, and Professor Emeritus of Political Science, Statistics, and Computer Science at Yale University.
 He wrote, designed, and self-published 4 classic books on data visualization.
 The New York Times described ET as the "Leonardo da Vinci of data," and Business Week as the "Galileo of graphics."
 He is now writing a book/film The Thinking Eye and constructing a 234-acre tree farm and sculpture park in northwest Connecticut, which will show his artworks and remain open space in perpetuity.
-He founded Graphics Press, ET Modern gallery/studio, and Hogpen Hill Farms LLC.
+He founded Graphics Press, ET Modern gallery/studio, and Hogpen Hill Farms LLC.one-day course include:

 A new, widely-adopted method for presentations: meetings are smarter, more effective, 20% shorter.

 Fundamental design strategies for all information displays: sentences, tables, diagrams, maps, charts, images, video, data visualizations, and randomized displays for making graphical statistical inferences.

 New ideas on spectatorship, consuming reports.
 How to assess the credibility